ultraio/docs-blockchain/docs/tutorials/guides/how-to-create-ultra-pro-wallet-using-toolkit.md

 \
 Once you have your key pair, you can proceed with the creation of the Ultra Pro Wallet.

-## Log in to the Ultra Toolkit
+## Log in to the Ultra Tool Kit

-Log in to the Ultra Toolkit (https://toolkit.ultra.io) using your Ultra Wallet extension.
-Refer to [Log in to the Ultra Toolkit Tutorial](../fundamentals/tutorial-login-to-toolkit.md) if you need help logging into the Ultra Toolkit.
+Log in to the Ultra Tool Kit (https://toolkit.ultra.io) using your Ultra Wallet extension.
+Refer to [Log in to the Ultra Tool Kit Tutorial](../fundamentals/tutorial-login-to-toolkit.md) if you need help logging into the Ultra Tool Kit.

-Once logged in, make sure you have selected `Mainnet` endpoint in the Ultra Toolkit.
+Once logged in, make sure you have selected `Mainnet` endpoint in the Ultra Tool Kit.

 ![](./images/select-network-mainnet-toolkit.png)

 ## Create an Ultra Pro Wallet

-1. Once logged in to the toolkit, click on `Transaction Builder` from the Ultra Toolkit sidebar menu to open the transaction builder page.
+1. Once logged in to the tool kit, click on `Transaction Builder` from the Ultra Tool Kit sidebar menu to open the transaction builder page.

 ![](./images/toolkit-tx-builder.png)